Bettie Page Reveals All

-Bettie Page Reveals All is a 2013 documentary film about the life history and cultural influence of Bettie Page.
-Directed by Mark Mori, much of its narration is from audiotape interviews with Page.
+Bettie Page Reveals All is a 2012 American documentary film directed by Mark Mori about the life history and cultural influence of model Bettie Page.
+It was written by Doug Miller.

+Much of its narration is from audiotape interviews with Page.
 Individuals offering commentary on Page and her significance include Dita Von Teese, Hugh Hefner, Rebecca Romijn, Tempest Storm, Bunny Yeager, Paula Klaw, Jessicka, Mamie Van Doren and Naomi Campbell.

 Premise

-The world's greatest pin-up model and cult icon, Bettie Page, recounts the true story of how her free expression overcame government witch-hunts to help launch America's sexual revolution.
+Pin-up model and cult icon Bettie Page recounts the true story of her life.
+Augmenting Page's words with photos, archive movie footage and interviews, the film describes how her free expression was a factor in the cultural changes which led to America's sexual revolution.